-Index terms- non-partisan movements, political system, representative and deliberative democracy, and Portugal.
+Keywords: non-partisan movements, political system, representative and deliberative democracy, and Portugal.

+I. Introduction

+nce its birth in the Greek world, five centuries before Christ, the word democracy was subject to many debates and meanings, and not always in a positive sense.
+For example, Plato and Aristotle considered it a distorted regime, prone to chaos, because the crowds generally confused freedom with decadence, and "Athenian democracy was also the birthplace of the tendency to debunk discussion as sophistry or demagoguery" (Elster, 2012).

+Author: Full Professor, and Research Coordinator at CIPES, Lusophone University of Humanities and Technologies (Lisbon). e-mail: jose.pinto@ulusofona.pt

-Introduction 1 Namely, "the right to vote in the election of officials in free and fair elections; the right to run for 28 elective office; the right to free expression; the right to form and participate in independent political organizations, 29 including political parties; the right to gain access to independent sources of information; rights to any other 30 freedoms and opportunities that may be necessary for the effective operation of the political institutions of large-31 scale democracy." ince its birth in the Greek world, five centuries before Christ, the word democracy was subject 32 to many debates and meanings, and not always in a positive sense.
-For example, Plato and Aristotle considered it 33 a distorted regime, prone to chaos, because the crowds generally confused freedom with decadence, and "Athenian 34 democracy was also the birthplace of the tendency to debunk discussion as sophistry or demagoguery" (Elster, 35 2012).
-36 citizenship, assuming themselves as intermediaries of the political process between the citizens and the State.
-The 42 enhancement of the passive electoral capacity based on universal suffrage and the non-imperative vote became 43 the pillars of representative democracy, presupposing that "all its adult citizens possess a body of fundamental 44 rights, liberties, and opportunities" 1 ??Dahl, 2004, p.
-59), and recognized that "voting is the most powerful 45 voice a citizen has to hold elected officials accountable for their decisions and behavior in office.".
-However, this 46 relationship does not mean that politicians are hostage to citizens.
-In fact, according to ??obbio, Pontara & 47 Veca (1985, p.
-19) the reason explaining the prohibition of the imperative vote was precisely in the exigence of 48 changing the private political relation, conceived as the relation of exchange among people; a characteristic of a 49 feudalist society; into a public relationship, a quality of the legal and national State, according to the Weberian 50 51 interpretation.
-In that sense, the 1973 French Constitution, in its first chapter, section 3, point 7, stipulated that "the 52 representatives elected in the departments shall not be representatives of a particular department, but of 53 the entire nation, and no mandate may be given them.".
-However, the last part of the sentence led to the 54 dissatisfaction of the citizens whenever they felt that the parliamentary members whom they had elected no 55 longer represented them, creating a disconnection between how citizens imagined democracy and how politics 56 57 took place.
-According to Santos (2020), there was a progressive inbreeding tendency in the parties and a tendency 58 to capture institutional power by the party directories.
-This feeling was understood by Rousseau, who, reflecting 59 on the English democracy model, said that, as soon as the members of parliament "are elected, slavery overtakes it [the people of England]", and he advocated the return to the direct democracy.
-60
+At the time, scholars usually considered democracy as direct due to the participation of the citizens in the political life of the city.
+However, taking into account the existence of some organs which were elected by the citizens, it would seem appropriate to name it as an assembly or town meeting democracy.
+It has taken many centuries for the establishment of the partisan system in which the parties accepted the role of giving a political voice to citizenship, assuming themselves as intermediaries of the political process between the citizens and the State.
+The enhancement of the passive electoral capacity based on universal suffrage and the non-imperative vote became the pillars of representative democracy, presupposing that "all its adult citizens possess a body of fundamental rights, liberties, and opportunities" (Dahl, 2004, p.
+59), and recognized that "voting is the most powerful voice a citizen has to hold elected officials accountable for their decisions and behavior in office.".
+However, this relationship does not mean that politicians are hostage to citizens.
+In fact, according to Bobbio, Pontara & Veca (1985, p.
+19) the reason explaining the prohibition of the imperative vote was precisely in the exigence of changing the private political relation, conceived as the relation of exchange among people; a characteristic of a feudalist society; into a public relationship, a quality of the legal and national State, according to the Weberian interpretation.

+In that sense, the 1973 French Constitution, in its first chapter, section 3, point 7, stipulated that "the representatives elected in the departments shall not be representatives of a particular department, but of the entire nation, and no mandate may be given them.".
+However, the last part of the sentence led to the dissatisfaction of the citizens whenever they felt that the parliamentary members whom they had elected no longer represented them, creating a disconnection between how citizens imagined democracy and how politics took place.
+According to Santos (2020), there was a progressive inbreeding tendency in the parties and a tendency to capture institutional power by the

+&lt;sup>1 Namely, "the right to vote in the election of officials in free and fair elections; the right to run for elective office; the right to free expression; the right to form and participate in independent political organizations, including political parties; the right to gain access to independent sources of information; rights to any other freedoms and opportunities that may be necessary for the effective operation of the political institutions of large-scale democracy.'

+party directories.
+This feeling was understood by Rousseau, who, reflecting on the English democracy model, said that, as soon as the members of parliament "are elected, slavery overtakes it [the people of England]", and he advocated the return to the direct democracy.